AndrewBPC/policy-privacy/README.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at a.novikov0548@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at andrewbpc_dnevnik@proton.me